nxl904/model-inversion-attack/README.md

 # Model Inversion Attack Simulation

 In this simlulation we will be replicating simple Model Inversion Attack (MIA).
-The simulated attack will be against a simple Convolutional Nueral Network (CNN) that we will train using publically available NIST data.
+The simulated attack will be against a basic Convolutional Nueral Network (CNN) that we will train using publically available NIST data.
+This CNN will represent a institutions Intelligent Voice Recognition (IVR) phone tree.

-This is done for illustration academic purposes and to better understand how MIA's work and how to implement basic defenses to mitigate them.
+This is done for illustration academic purposes using publically available data to better understand how MIA's work and how to implement basic defenses to mitigate them.

 # Scenario
 Imagine a bank's IVR system uses your unique voiceprint (like a fingerprint, but for your voice) to authenticate you.